Sanskrit Pearl of the day:

 na akāle mriyate jantuḥ viddhaḥ śara-śataiḥ api ।

-On the contrary, if his assignment here is done, nothing or nobody has the capacity to hold him back.
-When his time is up, there is not even a reason that is needed.
+On the contrary, if his assignment here is done, nothing or nobody has the ability to hold him back.
+When his time is up, no reason is necessary.
 A healthy person could drop dead in an instant.
-Sometimes, a person who has survived the most impossible circumstances could pass on due to the most trivial of the reasons.
+Sometimes, a person who has survived the most impossible circumstances could pass on due to most trivial of reasons.
 He could trip on a pebble and die.
 Or, as the verse says, he could be pricked by a strand of hay which becomes the reason for his death.
-These are only 'nimitta-mātra' (mere causes), means to an end, so to speak (figuratively and literally).
+These become only 'nimitta-mātra' (mere causes)—means to an end, so to speak—figuratively and literally!

-Hence, there is no point living life in perpetual fear of death.
-There is nothing one can do about it.
-Shouldn't we live life to the fullest when we are alive!
+Hence, there is no point in living life in perpetual fear of death.
+It is inevitable and there is nothing one can do about it!
+Shouldn't we live life to the fullest when we are alive?!
 That's why someone once said, “If you can't change your fate, change your attitude”.
 Think about it...

 pada vigrahaH: